What is A3 Thinking?

 The A3 Report

 The A3 report is a single-page document, which reflects the results of the whole process.
 Usually, it contains seven steps, but it may also have other variations.
-Most often you can see a report with the following steps:
+Below you can find an A3 report example which most often will include the following steps:

 - Background/Clarify the problem